Adam awoke, as he usually would. He found that he lied in his exact bed as well. It took him a few seconds before everything flooded into his mind.

 “What would those limits be?”
 Charlotte asked.

 “Let’s see… when it comes to the phantons within us, they don’t necessarily disappear after one dies.”
-Jerry pointed towards his window, which Charlotte just took notice of, considering it was hiding behind the computer monitors.
+Jerry pointed toward his window, which Charlotte just took notice of, considering it was hiding behind the computer monitors.
 “They can do certain things.
-The event that happens most of the time is they rise, and head upward towards the sky.”
+The event that happens most of the time is that they rise, and head upward toward the sky.”

 “To… to heaven?”
 Charlotte was intrigued that such a thing could have been discovered to exist.